DenisSkulovic/morrowind/README.md

-# AI-Powered Game World & Campaign Manager
+# 🎮 AI-Powered Game World & Campaign Manager

 A modern web application for creating and managing game worlds and campaigns, leveraging cutting-edge technologies and AI assistance for content generation.
-Built with a robust tech stack focused on performance, scalability and real-time capabilities.
+Built with a robust tech stack focused on performance, scalability, and real-time capabilities.

-## Technology Stack
+## 🚀 Technology Stack

 ### Frontend
 - **Next.js** - React framework for production-grade applications